tanveerisonline/vet-clinic/README.md

 ### Key Features <a name="key-features"></a>

-> This project is a React Single Page App.
+> This is a Vet clinic educational project where I'll use a relational database to create the data structure for a vet clinic..

 <p align="right">(<a href="#readme-top">back to top</a>)</p>